NLP anchoring is such a simple and useful tool.

 How about wanting to feel resourceful in a particular situation?
 This is the most common use of NLP anchoring.
 For example, you may want to feel more confident when doing a presentation.
 An NLP anchor can give you access to the confidence you have in other situations that is not currently available to you when making that presentation.

 Want to try it for yourself?
-Have a go at this experiment with NLP anchoring.
+Have a go at the experiment below with NLP anchoring.
+Or an alternative anchoring technique would be a thing called the circle of excellence, which is great for pre-presentation nerves for example.

 Go through the following steps once and then again and the second time actually do them.